EnvModellingGroup/general/README.md

 # general
-General script etc for the group
+General scripts etc for the group.